shreytheshreyas/tp/docs/UserGuide.md

 Sort tasks by priority, deadline or actual time taken.

+:bulb: Highest priority of 1 will be displayed at top.

+:bulb: Earliest deadline will be displayed at top.

 Format: `sort s/SORTING_TYPE`

 * Sorting type `t` refers to actual time, `p` refers to priority and `d` refers to deadline.
-* Sorted list can be viewed with `list` command.
-* Highest priority of 1 will be displayed at top.
-* Earliest deadline will be displayed at top.

 Example usage and output: